AlexErdei73/physics-engine/README.md

    Set x=1 and y=3 then tick the **Point fixed** checkbox.
 4. Press the **New** button again to create the top point of the incline.
 Set x=2.732051 and y=2 then tick the **Point fixed** checkbox again.
-5. Now press the **New** button at rods to create the actual incline.
+5. Press the **New** button at rods to create the actual incline.
 Make sure it has point1=0 and point2=1, so it connects the previous points.
-The length=2 and the elasticity=10000 and the beta=100.
+The length=2, elasticity=10000 and beta=100.
 6. Press the **New** button again at points to create the sliding mass point.
 Set m=0.1, x=0.95 and y=2.9134 then tick the **Is path visible** checkbox to show the path.
-   Set vx=2.598076 and vy=-1.5. vy must be negative, because the point goes up but y grows downwards.
+   Set vx=2.598076 and vy=-1.5. vy must be negative because the point goes up but y grows downwards.
 7. Name the project and write a short text description.
 8. Tick the **show time**, **show grid**, **show force** and **show energy**